Kamiyah Mobley: Baby Kidnapped 18 Years Ago Found Alive, Says Her ‘Mom’ Is Not A ‘Felon’

 Vera Aiken, the baby’s paternal grandmother, was the first person to become suspicious after the baby was carried away.
 She thought it was odd a nurse, Williams was dressed in scrubs, was carrying her purse over her shoulder while on duty.

 By the time the grandmother and the rest of the relatives, along with the hospital staff realized something was horribly wrong, it was too late.
-A lock down of the Jacksonville hospital yielded no results in the search for the kidnapper or the newborn baby girl.
+A lockdown of the Jacksonville hospital yielded no results in the search for the kidnapper or the newborn baby girl.
 Only grainy surveillance camera footage held an image of the kidnapper and no photos had yet been taken of Kamiyah Mobley.

 Craig Aiken has never met his daughter.
 He was in jail on a drug charge the day she was born, WJXT reports.
 The 19-year-old Florida man wound up getting an extra five months behind bars due to the kidnapping.
 The crime led police officers to discover Shanara was only 15 when the baby was conceived, making her below the age of legal consent to have sex with Aiken, an adult.